-DE 96 Clelin Ferrell 6-4 265 Rookie

-First-round draft pick by the Raiders in the 2019 NFL Draft...Made his NFL debut in Week 1 and recorded his first career sack...Has started in four contests, totaling 10 tackles (five), one sack and two passes defensed.
+DE 96 Clelin Ferrell 6-4 265 Rookie First-round draft pick by the Raiders in the 2019 NFL Draft...Made his NFL debut in Week 1 and recorded his first career sack...Has started in all four contests, totaling 10 tackles (five), one sack and two passes defensed.

-DT 90 Johnathan Hankins 6-3 340 7th seasonFormer second-round draft pick joined the Raiders ahead of Week 2 in 2018 after four seasons with the New York Giants (2013-16) and one year with the Indianapolis Colts (2017)...Has started live contests this season, recording 17 tackles (nine) and one pass defensed...Career totals include 87 games played with 75 starts.
+DT 90 Johnathan Hankins 6-3 340 7th season Former second-round draft pick joined the Raiders ahead of Week 2 in 2018 after four seasons with the New York Giants (2013-16) and one year with the Indianapolis Colts (2017)...Has started in all four contests this season, recording 15 tackles (seven) and one pass defensed...Career totals include 86 games played with 74 starts.

-DT 73 Maurice Hurst 6-1 291 2nd season Versatile defensive tackle who was drafted by the club in the fifth round of the 2018 NFL Draft...Led the team with four sacks, tying for 10th among all rookie defenders in 2018 and marking the most sacks by a Raiders rookie defensive tackle since 2004...Has appeared in five games and made two starts, tallying 10 tackles (six), two sacks and one pass defensed.
+DT 73 Maurice Hurst 6-1 291 2nd season Versatile defensive tackle who was drafted by the club in the fifth round of the 2018 NFL Draft...Led the team with four sacks, tying for 10th among all rookie defenders in 2018 and marking the most sacks by a Raiders rookie defensive tackle since 2004...Has started all four contests this season and recorded eight tackles and one pass defensed.

-DE 97 Josh Mauro 6-6 290 6th season Enters first season with the team after spending his first five years with the Arizona Cardinals (2014-17) and New York Giants (2018)...Has started all five contests this season, recording nine tackles (six) and one pass defensed...Has played in 64 career games and made 35 starts.
+DE 97 Josh Mauro 6-6 290 6th season Enters first season with the team after spending his first five years with the Arizona Cardinals (2014-17) and New York Giants (2018)...Has appeared in all four games this season, recording eight tackles (six) and one pass defensed...Has played in 63 career games and made 33 starts.

-SLB 59 Tahir Whitehead 6-2 241 8th season Veteran linebacker enters second season with the Raiders after spending his first six years with the Detroit Lions (2012-17)...Posted at least 100 tackles in each of the last three seasons...His 381 total tackles since the 2016 season are the third-most in the NFL during that span, as his 126 tackles in 2018 marked the seventhmost by a Raiders defender in franchise history...Has started all five contests this season and posted a team-leading 31 tackles (25).
+SLB 59 Tahir Whitehead 6-2 241 8th season Veteran linebacker enters second season with the Raiders after spending his first six years with the Detroit Lions (2012-17)...Posted at least 100 tackles in each of the last three seasons...His 381 total tackles since the 2016 season are the third-most in the NFL during that span, as his 126 tackles in 2018 marked the seventhmost by a Raiders defender in franchise history...Has started all four contests this season and has posted a team-leading 24 tackles (19).

-WLB 50 Nicholas Morrow 6-0 225 3rd season Third-year linebacker who made the team as an undrafted free agent in 2017...Was one of two Raiders rookies to appear in all 16 games in 2017...Has appeared in five games and made two starts, totaling 19 tackles (16), one interception and two passes defensed...Career totals include 37 games played with 11 starts.
+WLB 50Nicholas Morrow6-02253rd seasonThird-year linebacker who made the team as an undrafted free agent in 2017...Was one of two Raiders rookies to appear in all 16 games...Career totals include 36 games played with 10 starts.

-CB 20 Daryl Worley 6-1 215 4th season Former third-round pick enters his second season with the Raiders after spending his first two seasons with the Carolina Panthers (2016-17)...Has started all five contests this season, recording 19 tackles (17), three passes defensed and one fumble recovery...Has played in 46 career games and made 39 starts.
+CB 20 Daryl Worley 6-1 215 4th season Former third-round pick enters his second season with the Raiders after spending his first two seasons with the Carolina Panthers (2016-17)...Has played in all four contests this season, recording 15 tackles (13), a team-high three passes defensed and one fumble recovery...Has played in 45 career games and made 38 starts.

-CB 21 Gareon Conley 6-0 190 3rd season First-round selection by the Silver and Black in the 2017 NFL draft..Posted a team-high 15 passes defensed in 2018, tied for fifth-most in the NFL, while adding three INTs including one returned for a TD...Has played in 22 games and made 19 starts.
+CB21Gareon Conley6-01903rd seasonFirst-round selection by the Silver and Black in the 2017 NFL draft..Posted a team-high 15 passes defensed in 2018, tied for fifth-most in the NFL, while adding three INTs including one returned for a TD...Has played in 21 games and made 18 starts.

 CB 29 Lamarcus Joyner 5-8 185 6th season Versatile safety enters his first year with the Raiders after spending his first five seasons with the Los Angeles Rams (2014-18)...
-Has appeared in all five contests this season and ranks third on the team with 23 tackles...Career totals include 72 games played with 45 starts.
+Has started in all four contests this season and ranks third on the team with 20 tackles...Career totals include 71 games played with 44 starts.